hariKRN2000/hariKRN2000/README.md

 # Harikrishnan R Namboothiri 🌟

-**Masters in Chemical Engineering | Process Modeling Expert | Synthetic Biology Enthusiast**
+**MS Student in Chemical Engineering | Process Modeling Expert | Synthetic Biology Enthusiast**

 Welcome to my GitHub profile!
-I am a Master’s student in **Chemical Engineering** at **Texas A&M University**, with a strong foundation in process modeling, bioinformatics, and synthetic biology.
+I am a Master of Science student in **Chemical Engineering** at **Texas A&M University**, with a strong foundation in process modeling, bioinformatics, and synthetic biology.
 My expertise lies in integrating engineering principles with computational tools to optimize processes and innovate in biotechnology and chemical systems.

 ---

 ## 🔬 Research Interests

 - **Process Modeling**: Developing and optimizing computational models for chemical and biological systems.
+- **Metabolic Engineering**: Enhancing microbial pathways for efficient metabolite production.
 - **Synthetic Biology**: Engineering genetic circuits for innovative biological applications.
-- **Metabolic Engineering**: Enhancing microbial pathways for efficient metabolite production.
 - **Data Science**: Leveraging machine learning and data analytics to solve engineering challenges.

 ---